anonym0us3/bower-power-hour/README.md

 ####What just happened?

-You'll notice you have a new directory in your project folder called `bower_compents`.
+You'll notice you have a new directory in your project folder called `bower_components`.
 Inside, you'll find folders for everything you just installed: jQuery, Underscore, and Bootstrap.

 Inside of each of these folders you'll see a bunch of files.
 Don't worry.
 The file with the name of the library is probably the main one.
 For example, `bower_components/underscore/underscore.js` is the only file you'll use for Underscore.
 For the other libraries, you may need to look inside a `dist` (for distribution) directory to find `jquery.js`.